sjaramillov/oci-workload-region-migrations/README.md

 This guide provides architectural best practices and a comprehensive framework for migrating Oracle Cloud Infrastructure (OCI) workloads from the **US Ashburn (us-ashburn-1)** region to the **CO Bogotá (sa-bogota-1)** region.

-The primary drivers for this migration (tailored for FEPEP) include:
+The primary drivers for this migration (tailored for Customers) include:

 * **Reduced Latency:** Improve application performance and user experience for South American users (e.g., faster access to patient data in Colombia).
 * **Data Sovereignty & Compliance:** Align with local data protection regulations (e.g., Colombian Law 1581) by hosting sensitive data within national borders.